Allo-isoleucine, Blood Spot

 Evaluation of newborn screening specimens that test positive for branched-chain amino acids elevations

 Follow-up of patients with maple-syrup urine disease

 Second-tier test for abnormal newborn screen and follow-up of patients with maple syrup urine disease.

 Maple-syrup urine disease (MSUD) is an inborn error of metabolism caused by the deficiency of the branched-chain-ketoacid dehydrogenase (BCKDH) complex.
 The BCKDH complex is involved in the metabolism of the branched-chain amino acids (BCAA): isoleucine (Ile), leucine (Leu), and valine (Val).
 Classic MSUD presents in the neonate with feeding intolerance, failure to thrive, vomiting, lethargy, and maple-syrup odor to urine and cerumen.
 If untreated, it progresses to irreversible mental retardation, hyperactivity, failure to thrive, seizures, coma, cerebral edema, and possibly death.

 MSUD is a pan-ethnic condition, but is most prevalent in the Old Order Mennonite community in Lancaster, Pennsylvania with an incidence there of 1:760 live births.
-The incidence of MSUD is approximately 1:200,000 live births in the general population and 1:760 live births among the Old Order Mennonites.
+The incidence of MSUD is approximately 1:200,000 live births in the general population.

 Newborn screening includes the measurement of BCAA (Leu, Ile, and Val), which are elevated in MSUD.
 However, unaffected infants receiving total parenteral nutrition frequently have increased levels of BCAA, a situation that often triggers unnecessary follow-up investigations.
 Abnormal concentrations of allo-isoleucine (Allo-Ile) are pathognomonic for MSUD.
 The determination of Allo-Ile (second-tier testing) in the same newborn screening specimens that reveals elevated BCAA allows for positive identification of patients with MSUD and differentiation from BCAA elevations due to dietary artifacts, reducing the occurrence of false-positive newborn screening results.

 Treatment of MSUD aims to normalize the concentration of BCAA by dietary restriction of these amino acids.
 Because BCAA belong to the essential amino acids, the dietary treatment requires frequent adjustment, which is accomplished by regular determination of BCAA and Allo-Ile concentrations.